docker/docs/content/docker-hub/builds/link-source.md

 1. Sign in to Docker Hub.

-2. Select **Account Settings** in the top-right drop-down navigation, then open the **Linked Accounts** section.
+2. Select **My Account** in the top-right drop-down navigation, then open the **Linked Accounts** section.

 3. Select the **Plug** icon next to the source provider you want to remove.